 What Can I Do with a Physical Therapy Master of Science Degree?

 Graduates of university programs that lead to Master of Science in Physical Therapy degrees may choose to continue their education.
 This article discusses the potential outcomes of a master's-level physical therapy degree program and how one might best utilize such advanced education.
-Schools offering Physical Therapy degrees can also be found in these popular choices.

 Master of Science Degree in Physical Therapy